milkorodriguez/astro-paper/src/pages/about.md

 ## Contact

-Feel free to connect with me via [GitHub](https://github.com/milkorodriguez) or [LinkedIn](https://www.linkedin.com/in/milkorodriguez/).
+Feel free to connect with me via the social links above.